Skip to Main Content

 What is Citation Chasing?

-Use the publications you have in-hand to track down other relevant sources.
+You can use the publications you have in-hand to track down other relevant sources.

 Watch the video below for a demonstration of how this works.
 By the end you should be able to: